What are the best experiences to do in Sardinia? Here are 5 fascinating and tasty ideas to discover timeless Sardinian places, flavors and traditions.

 Alghero is a magnificent town with a Spanish atmosphere (also known as Little Barcelona), an ancient medieval stronghold in north-western Sardinia.

-A popular summer resort, it boasts one of the best-preserved historic centres of Sardinia.
+A popular summer resort, it boasts one of the best-preserved historic centres in Sardinia.
 Alghero was a Spanish colony for centuries, and the Catalan-Aragonese imprint is still strongly evident.
-A great way to explore the area is on foot.
-Stroll along the 16th-century gilded city walls or wander through its winding alleyways, squares, and historic buildings.
+A great way to explore the area is on foot, strolling along the 16th-century gilded city walls or wander through its winding alleyways, squares, and historic buildings.

-From April to November, the centre comes alive with numerous cultural exhibitions and live shows.
-JazzAlguer is a music festival that includes a series of concerts in the city's most iconic locations.
-Alghero is also one of the stages of the Musica sulle Bocche Festival, one of Europe's most famous shows.
-It is an unmissable (and eco-sustainable) event that takes quality music to places with relevant landscape and historical features.
-In October, the town hosts the Festival of Itinerant Tourism, which fosters a direct relationship between travellers and local territory.
+To visit Alghero is one of the best experiences to do in Sardinia especially for music lovers.
+In fact, from April to November, the centre comes alive with numerous cultural exhibitions and live shows, like JazzAlguer, a music festival that includes a series of concerts in the city's most iconic locations.
+Alghero is also one of the stages of the Musica sulle Bocche Festival.
 The programme includes a full calendar of cultural, sporting, and educational activities and initiatives to promote local products, food, and wine.

 2. Explore the explosive nature in Gallura

 In the northeastern part of Sardinia, Gallura includes 21 municipalities in the Sassari province and boasts some of the world's most famous and seductive coastlines.
-As soon as you discover it, you will realise how getting to know Gallura and its immense beauty is an incredible Sardinia experience!
+As soon as you discover it, you will realise how getting to know Gallura and its immense beauty is one of the most amazing and extraordinary experiences to do in Sardinia!

-It ranges from the headline coves and inlets of Costa Smeralda to the wilder archipelago of La Maddalena and the white beaches of San Teodoro.
+It ranges from the headline coves and inlets of Emerald Coast to the wilder archipelago of La Maddalena and the white beaches of San Teodoro.
 Heading inland, you will discover a definitely different landscape, more rugged and rural.
-Here, amidst dense oak forests, Vermentino vineyards, ancient and tiny villages, mysterious Nuragic sites (and lots of sheep too), you will meet an authentic and genuine Sardinia that is far from its best-known glossy image.
-Take a visit to the nuraghes around Arzachena, stroll among the millennial olive trees in Luras, stop in Tempio Pausania, and from here set off on an excursion to the nearby countryside or a trek up Mount Limbara.
+Here, amidst dense oak forests, Vermentino vineyards (in October, don't miss the event Benvenuto Vermentino in Olbia!), ancient and tiny villages, mysterious Nuragic sites (and lots of sheep too), you will meet an authentic and genuine Sardinia that is far from its best-known glossy image.
+Take a visit to the nuraghes around Arzachena, stroll among the millennial olive trees in Luras, stop in Tempio Pausania, and from here set off on adventurous hikes to the nearby countryside or up to Mount Limbara.

 1. Taste tradition in Sassari

-A cultured city populated by sites of great interest, Sassari is a pleasant destination to discover all year round.
+A cultured city populated by sites of great interest, Sassari is a pleasant destination to discover all year round, a place rich in activities and experiences to do in Sardinia.
 Corso Vittorio Emanuele II is the main street of the old town and ideally halves the city.
 The traditional commercial district develops in the northern part, while the main religious buildings stand south.

 The scenic Piazza Italia is the largest in Sassari (it stretches on a one-hectare area), while Piazza Tola is the ancient medieval core.
 Here stands one of the island's first Renaissance buildings, Palazzo d'Usini.
 Don't miss the imposing Cathedral of San Nicola, the monumental Church of Santa Caterina, and the Church of Santa Maria di Betlem.
 Wander through the narrow streets of the historic centre and reach the Fontana al Rosello, an imposing marble fountain just outside the city walls.

 As for food, it will be a pleasure to discover the tastes of the local cuisine.
 Among the specialities is fainè, a Sardinian farinata made from chickpea flour.
 If you want to delve into the gastronomic universe of Sassari, then the Weekend dei Gusti is something you should not miss.
 The event is about the food and wine excellence of the Sassari territory, and it develops in taste routes through the alleys, streets and squares of the city centre.
-The 2022 edition is scheduled from 13 to 16 October.
 We also point out an unusual event that will arouse your curiosity: the Ciogghitta d'Oro, a lively popular competition consisting of a characteristic snail-sucking contest.